How to Reheat Chicken Wings

 I prefer to just put a little oil in the pan.

-You can drain the wings on a paper towel if too much oil remains on the wings.
+You can drain the wings on a paper towel if too much oil stays behind.

 Then place them in a bowl with additional sauce, mix until well coated and serve.

 To me the best methods for reheating are the use of the oven or frying pan.

 Because these methods are the most likely ones to leave you with crispy wings.

 How long can you keep leftover chicken wings?